-Medical coverage for baby boomers is an important discussion when it comes time to start using Medicare.
+Medical coverage for Baby Boomers is an important discussion when it comes time to start using Medicare.
 Knowing your coverage is essential if you are going to plan for your overall health in the future.
-While Medicare will cover your basic medical expenses now, there are some benefits not covered by Medicare.
+While Medicare will take care of your basic medical expenses now, there are some benefits not covered by Medicare.

-There are certain services that always come up in the conversation about Medicare coverage.
-These are dental, vision and hearing.
-These important services do have some restrictions through Medicare which you should be aware of if you are relying on medical coverage.
+Certain services always come up in the conversation about Medicare coverage.
+These are dental, vision, and hearing.
+These important services do have some restrictions which you should be aware of if you are relying on medical coverage.

 Does Medicare Cover Dental?